-In spite of being only the seventh most populous city in Italy, Bologna is still one of the most popular destinations in the country, dazzling visitors with numerous attractions such as Piazza Maggiore and its arched colonnades, the remarkable Basilica di San Petronio, and the 16th-century Fountain of Neptune.
-Located in northern Italy, the vibrant capital of the Emilia-Romagna region is a city of competing and coalescing identities – where the modern, high-tech, affluent half belonging to the 21st century meets refined theatres, ancient facades, and politically-charged halls of the oldest university in the world.
-Bologna’s numerous historical monikers substantiate that fact.
+In spite of being only the seventh most populous city in Italy, Bologna is still one of the most popular destinations in the country.
+Numerous attractions such as Piazza Maggiore and its arched colonnades, the remarkable Basilica di San Petronio, and the 16th-century Fountain of Neptune are just some of the reasons for that.
 The city has alternatingly been known as La Grassa (the fat one; referring to its rich culinary legacy), La Dotta (the learned one, referring to the university), and La Rossa (the red one, alluding to the ever-present medieval terracotta buildings).
-Only by visiting Bologna can you truly experience each of the city’s many identities – and fully immerse yourself in the one that suits you best.
+But only by spending one day in Bologna can you truly experience each of the city’s many identities.
+Find the one that suits you best and fully immerse yourself in it.

 WHAT’S THE BEST TIME TO VISIT BOLOGNA?

 When it comes to the world’s most popular destinations, Bologna is kind of the odd one out.
 Unlike many other places, where summer is the peak tourism season, in Bologna it is almost the other way around.
-In August in particular, most of the shops and hotels are closed due to the holidays (Ferragosto), not to mention the near-unbearable heat made worse by the paved city streets.
-Apart from that, the period between March and October certainly is the best time to visit Bologna, what with the numerous outdoor drinking and dining options, what with the warm weather.
+In August in particular, most of the shops and hotels are closed due to the holidays (Ferragosto).
+Apart from that, though, the period between March and October certainly is the best time to visit Bologna.
+You will have numerous outdoor drinking and dining options and warm weather accompanying your trip.

-If you want to skip the crowds, avoid early fall, when most tourists visit the city – making it hard to find a hotel room unless you book months in advance.
+If you want to skip the crowds, avoid early fall, when most tourists visit the city.
+This makes it hard to find a hotel room unless you book months in advance.
 Other tricky/expensive periods include the Cosmoprof week (March 15th – 21st), the Cersaie week (September 24th – 30th), and the Trade Fair week (October 15th – 23rd).
-If you have a choice, visit Bologna in early spring (March and later) or in winter, for example around Christmas time.
+If you have a choice, you can also visit Bologna in early spring (March and later) or in winter, for example around Christmas time.

 A FEW FACTS ABOUT BOLOGNA

 Bologna sausage (obviously) gets its name from the city of Bologna.
-The sausage is derived from mortadella, which is protected under European Union law by its Protected Geographical Indication status.
-One of the earliest known sausages of its type, mortadella can be traced back to the 15th century, with one document potentially mentioning it as early as 1376.
+The sausage is derived from mortadella, which can be traced back to the 15th century, with one document potentially mentioning it as early as 1376.
 The Romans ate a similar sausage called farcimen mirtatum (myrtle sausage).